Skip to the main content

 • Personal characteristics required of tradespeople.
 Some trades are physically demanding and the work is often outdoors.
 Check the required characteristics to understand the type of work you would be doing.

 • Entrance requirements.
-Entrance requirements to start an apprenticeship program are in place to make sure you can complete the required post-secondary technical training and earn an Alberta Journeyman Certificate.
+Entrance requirements to start an apprenticeship program are in place to make sure you can complete the required post-secondary classroom instruction and earn an Alberta Journeyman Certificate.

 • Occupational Videos.
 You can watch real people on the job in Alberta, both in the trades and in many other occupations.